renesugar/k_elda_archive/docs/_GettingStarted.md

 $ quilt stop
 ```

-You can use `quilt ps` to ensure nothing is still running.
+You can use `quilt show` to ensure nothing is still running.
 At this point, you
 can kill the Quilt daemon.